Kompan15/Stewart-Platform-Ball-Ballancer/ReadMe.md

 somewhere about stray capacitance, applying 3ms read delay gives them enough time to discharge to give me a proper read.

-9.I placed touch panel on my precious SP and was in the business.
-Every automatics engineer will tell you that proportional controll is not going to take you far when dealing with more complex and delicate dynamic systems, i had to go for over 100 hundred years old idea called PID controll.
+9. I placed touch panel on my precious SP.
+Every automatics engineer will tell you that proportional control is not going to take you far when dealing with more complex and delicate dynamic systems, i had to go for over 100 hundred years old idea called PID controll.